bvanheukelom/reob/README.md

-## omm
+## Reob - Remote objects

 Create backends for one page web apps with ease.
 Uses mongo and express.

-Omm is an opinionated framework to create backends for one page web apps.
+Reob is an opinionated framework to create backends for one page web apps.
 It combines object mapping, networking and a webserver.
-You write domain objects and service classes and use them from the client.
+You write domain object classes and service classes and use them from the client.
 You can call functions on an object that causes an http request to the server which loads the object there, invokes the function on it and transmits the result back to the client.
-Omm takes care of the database and network specifics.
+Reob takes care of the database and network specifics.
 It is written in typescript and makes heavy use of decorators.

-In order to get an overview of how omm works we're using an example.
-Imagine you want to write a management tool for your club of garden owners.
+In order to get an overview of how reob works let's look at an example.
+Imagine you want to write a tool for a club of garden owners.

 ### Step 1: Create domain objects